thibaut-trouve/sendgrid-ts-mail/README.md

 ## Configuration

-### Environment variable name
-You can give as a parameter the name of the environment variable for your Sendgrid Api Key.
-`npx sendgrid-ts-mail generate -e SENDGRID_API_KEY`
-It will read from your .env file.

 ### Integrate to your CI
 It is advised to add the typings generation before building your project:
 `npx sendgrid-ts-mail generate && npm run build`